Pala Empire: Origins

-There is no clear evidence for their origin or early history of the Palas.
-Historians rely on indirect evidence to understand their reign, leading to controversies about their ancestry.
-A eulogy on the Khalimpur copper plate of Gopala describes his father Vapyata as a Khanditarati or "killer of enemies", and his grandfather Dayitavishnu as Sarva-vidyavadata ("all-knowing" in the sense "highly educated").
-Whereas as per a contemporary source, Gopala was born in a family of menials or Dasajivinah.
-Tibetan Lama Taranatha in his History of Buddhism in India described that Gopala was born of the seed of a certain tree-god from the womb of a kshatriya woman.
-Niharranjan Ray mentions that this story is connected with totemic lore, and it is a reflection of the society outside of Puranic Brahmanism.
+The origin and early history of the Palas is uncertain, with historians relying on indirect evidence regarding their ancestry.

-The Ramacharitam attests that Varendra (North Bengal) was the fatherland (Janakabhu) of the Palas.
-In Ramacaritam Dharmapala is hailed as the glory of the Samudra Dynasty; Taranatha too suggested a close connection between Dharmapala and the Samudras (Seas), and in the Dharmamangal of Ghanaram there ls the suggestion of a relationship between Dharmapala's queen and the Samudras.
-Niharranjan Ray suggested some possible relationship between the Pala kings and the ocean-going men of Gauda.
-The Ballala-Carita states that the Palas were low Kshatriyas, as well as Ghanaram Chakrabarty in his Dharmamangala (both written in the 16th century CE).
-The Ramacharitam also attests the fifteenth Pala emperor, Ramapala, as a Kshatriya.
-In the story Udayasundari of the poet Sodhdhala, the Pala kings are said to be Kshatriya of the Solar dynasty.
+The 11th-century Sanskrit epic Ramacharitam, written by a Pala court poet, states that Varendra (North Bengal) was the fatherland (Janakabhu) of the Palas.
+In Ramacharitam Dharmapala is hailed as the glory of the 'Samudra' (oceanic) dynasty; it also attests the fifteenth Pala emperor, Ramapala, as a Kshatriya.
+The 16th-century Tibetan Lama Taranatha in his History of Buddhism in India described that Gopala was born of the seed of a certain tree-god from the womb of a Kshatriya woman.
+Historian Niharranjan Ray mentions that this story is connected with totemic lore, and it is a reflection of the society outside of Puranic Brahmanism.
+Taranatha too suggested a close connection between Dharmapala and the Samudras (Seas), and in the 17th-century Dharmamangal of Ghanaram there is the suggestion of a relationship between Dharmapala's queen and the Samudras.
+Niharranjan Ray hence suggested some possible relationship between the Pala kings and the ocean-going men of Gauda.

+The Ballala-Carita, written in the 15th century, states that the Palas were low Kshatriyas, as does Ghanaram in his Dharmamangal.
+The Pala dynasty has also been branded as Shudra in some sources such as the 8th-century Manjushri-Mulakalpa.
+The 16th-century historian Abul Fazl going by this tradition described these kings as Kayasthass.
+According to Dr. K. N. Sahay, "Pala was also a Kayastha surname and we can claim Palas also as Kayasthas".

+In the 11th-century Sanskrit tale Udayasundari-Katha by Soddhala, Dharmapala is said to be a descendant of the Solar dynasty.
+In the Kamauli inscription issued by Pala minister Vaidyadeva (later king of Kamarupa) the Pala rulers are likewise referred to as belonging to the Solar dynasty (Mihiravamsa).
 According to Nitish Sengupta, such claims of belonging to the legendary Solar dynasty seems to be unreliable and appear to be an attempt to cover up the humble origins of the dynasty.

-The Pala dynasty has also been branded as Shudra in some sources such as Manjushri-Mulakalpa.
-A medieval writer Abul Fazl going by this tradition described these kings as Kayasthas.
-According to K. N. Sahay, "we can claim Palas also as Kayasthas".
-But modern scholars believe Palas were staunch Buddhists, as their court became a stronghold and their copper plates emphasised Buddhist affiliation.
+Modern scholars believe Palas were Buddhists as their court became a stronghold and their copper plates emphasised Buddhist affiliation but large majority of images and inscriptions testify that the Palas patronized the brahmans and the worship of Shiva and Vishnu.
 André Wink mentions that the founder, Gopala was elected, and "definitely not of royal blood but probably of a line of brahmans which transformed itself into kshatriyas".
 Wink further describes that as per an Arabic source Pāla was 'not a king of noble origin'.